theadamsabra/portfolio/content/post/VocalExtractor/index.md

 ## Fast Fourier Transformation

 To process the data for relevant results, digital signal processing techniques must be used to extract meaningful features for the neural network to understand and recognize.
 These techniques are predominately Fourier-based spectrograms.
 The Fourier Transformation allows for us to mathematically decompose complex signals into their constituents.
-We examine the Fourier Transformation, more specifically, the Fast Fourier Transformation (FFT) which is used in Python:
+We examine the Fourier Transformation, more specifically, the Fast Fourier Transformation (FFT) which is used in Python [3]:

 $$ \hat x_k = \frac{1}{\sqrt{N}} \displaystyle\sum_{n=0}^{m-1} x_{2n} \omega_{m}^{nk} + \frac{\omega_N}{\sqrt{N}} \displaystyle\sum_{n = 0}^{m-1}x_{2n+1} \omega_{m}^{nk}$$